MBengochea/Low-Carbon-Heating-Roadmap-for-Madrid/README.md

 # Low-Carbon Heating Roadmap for Madrid

-Quantitative roadmap & technology portfolio for decarbonizing Madrid’s heating systems
+Develop a Quantitative Roadmap and Technology Portfolio to guide Madrid’s transition from fossil-fuel heating to low-carbon systems.
+Using only Madrid’s open data and public APIs

 ---